mattsrc/opentx-lua-rssi-histogram/README.md

 ![Grouping With Lines](./images/layout_example_4.png)

 With the above in mind, we are realy to understand the layout system.
-To start, we provide a layout structura in luae:
+To start, we provide a layout structure in the configuration file (e.g. `widget.lua`):

     layout = {
       -- stuff goes here